 Location: Bengaluru International Airport (BIA) is the closest airport to Lepakshi.
 The nearest railway station to Lepakshi is Hindupur, some 15 km away.

 Kishkindha is the monkey kingdom of the Vanara King Sugriva, the younger brother of Vali.
 The places around the Tungabhadra River were significant during Lord Ram’s journey to bring back Sita.
 This is where Rama met Hanuman and Sugriva.
-The Sugreeva Cave is where Sugreeva hid the ornaments that Sita dropped along the way, so that Rama understands the place which she is being taken to.
+The Sugreeva Cave is where Sugreeva hid the ornaments that Sita dropped along the way so that Rama understands the place to which she is being taken to.
 The Anjanadri hill in Anegundi, is believed to be the birthplace of Hanuman.

 Location: The region is near Hampi in Karnataka.

 Pampa Sarovara, Nimbapuram village, Hazara Rama temple, Virupaksa temple, Vijaya vittala temple, King’s Balance, Pushkarni, Monolith Bull.
 The Kodandaram (bow-bearing Rama) temple, opposite the bathing ghat, is where Rama crowned Sugriva as the monkey king.

 One among the most famous of all the sites, Rameshwaram is where the monkey army, on the instruction of Ram built a long-fabled bridge (Ram Setu) between the two lands, before embarking on this mission to get Sita back from Lanka.
 We now call as the Palk Strait and Gulf of Mannar.
 While returning from Lanka, Rama installed a Shivlingam and worshipped to get rid of any sin that He might have incurred in the battle at Lanka.

 Location: Rameswaram is a town on Pamban Island, in Tamil Nadu.